sfalkoff/sql-lesson/WEB.md

 A State of Being
 ----------------
 A database introduces an important concept to our programs.
-Until now, our programshave had no long-term memory.
+Until now, our programs have had no long-term memory.
 That is to say, if you ran our calculator from earlier, quit it, then ran it again, it would run exactly the same as if it were run for the first time: two plus two will always be four.

 The database changes all that.
 When we run our database-backed program, asking it for a student's grades will give different results over time as you add more data.
 This is called 'state', when the program reacts to input and responds differently.
 On top of that, the state is preserved when our program quits and restarts.
 This is called 'persistence'.
 Both of these things are provided by the database.